ahmadmusacs/Predicting-Health-Risks-from-Twitter-using-Multi-Task-Learning/README.md

 ### **Description of the output**

 The output of the program will show you the accuracy of the models on the prediction tasks.
 Below, it is a sample sanp from the output.
+It takes less than 20 minutes to perform classification tasks on the test dataset.

 ![Image of sample run 2](https://github.com/ahmadmusacs/Predicting-Health-Risks-from-Twitter-using-Multi-Task-Learning/blob/master/images/final_result.JPG)